HuiWangAtTjnu/T2S4SDB/readme.md

 The meaning of each field is as follows:: .

-    The meaning of each field is as follows:

      |Field       | Description
      |------------|-------
      |label       | For the SQL queries related to the question, `G` denotes a general query, and `S` represents a spatial query.